 Over the last decade Apple’s business plan has migrated from making computers that were user friendly to creating devices that fill holes that we as users weren’t even aware existed.
 For example the iPod; we had personally CD players and portable radios.
 But did we carry them around with us every time we left our house?
 I didn’t.
 Apple has filled that void, the void we were unaware of and now they continue that trend with Apple TV.

 The first Apple TV was introduced in 2006 but was mainly just a hard drive.
 At that time a computer running iTunes was a necessity so it could stream content to the Apple TV.
+There was no option for a flash drive copier as well.
 A software update was release a few years later allowing the Apple TV to be disconnected from the computer.
 Therefore, creating a stand-alone device that could stream music and movies.

 With the latest update to the Apple TV line, Apple has cut all cords and is now doing what they do best, integration.
 Apple’s stranglehold, if you will, on the market is that all of their products work well with each other.
 They are well aware of this and use it to their advantage.
 This includes AirPlay, Apple’s new (it use to be called AirTunes) integration service that allows all Apple handheld devices (iPhone, iPod, and iPad) to stream content to wireless devices like the new Apple TV.